List of former Maryland state highways (700–999): References

-MD 813
+MD 813 (1963–1979)

 Maryland Route 813 was the designation for a pair of sections of old alignments of MD 276 between Woodlawn and Harrisville in western Cecil County.
 Both routes were created after MD 276 was relocated between Woodlawn and MD 269 (Liberty Grove Road) south of Harrisville in 1962 and 1963.
 Both segments of MD 813 were transferred from state to county maintenance in a road transfer agreement on December 27, 1979.